 “FFI follows a relentless fatal course over 6 to 36 months”

-ii) Experimental sleep loss and death: That a lack of sleep rather than downstream consequences of sleep’s absence (e.g., neuronal cell death, immune system failure) leads to death in FFI has been debated.
-However, it has been suggested that FFI was the only example provided in the book indicating that a lack of sleep can be lethal.
+ii) Experimental sleep loss and death: That a lack of sleep rather than downstream consequences of sleep’s absence (e.g., neuronal cell death, immune system failure) leads to death in FFI has been debated, as noted above in the book.
+It has, however, been suggested that FFI was the only example provided in the book indicating that a lack of sleep may be lethal.
 Yet this is not the only evidence in the book that illustrates how a lack of sleep can lead to death.